Diwali stock ideas: Axis Bank, Tata Chemical among Motilal Oswal's top technical picks

-While sharing the technical view, the brokerage house also suggested some technical picks for Diwali 2022.
-Check out!
+While sharing its technical view, the brokerage house also suggested a few technical stock ideas for Diwali 2022.

 IDFC Ltd